stefanogrillo/Data-Analyst---Epicode/Week 5/Day 4/Day 4: Project.md

 In these projects there are calculated metrics (like in Part 2: "Categoria Prodotto") that used the programming language of Data Studio, then Joins (Part 2) to create new "datasets" with all the metrics I need (Part 2, from 2 Google Sheets), then functions to change the name Milano (that otherwise would be in Texas; Part 2, "Cittaa") to Milan, then Pivot Tables (Part 2).

-Also in Part 1 there are calculated metrics, such as
+Also in Part 1 there are calculated metrics, such as "Regioni del Mondo (Campo Calcolato)".